Quick FAQ’s

 Our clients range from multinational corporations needing substantial battery solutions to your next-door neighbor tinkering with DIY solar and electrics.

 We’re transparent about our products.
-From premium A+ to A- grade cells to offering used and B grade cells if it’s the right fit for our customer’s objectives—our goal is to achieve the best outcomes with honesty and reliability.
+From premium A+ to A- grade cells to custom built solutions, batteries and electroncs, we can leverage manufacturers offering thr right product for our customer’s objectives—our goal is to achieve the best outcomes with honesty and reliability.

 Thank you for considering us.
 Let’s power the future together, responsibly and effectively.